 Selecting contact center software is a daunting task.
 Contact center software is the heart of an organization, handling all inbound and outbound contacts, and it's critical for driving efficient and effective business performance.

-To choose the right software, organizations must focus on requirements to meet the specific needs of their businesses.
-First, the business must determine why it needs to create a request for proposal (RFP) and then what key contact center software features are required to meet those needs.
+To choose the right software, organizations must first understand what's required to meet the unique needs of their business.
+The business must specify these requirements when they create a request for proposal (RFP) and then determine which contact center software features are required to meet those needs.

 Reporting features provide insight into real-time and historical data and metrics.
-These features can help a business examine how key performance indicators are tracking to business goals and objectives.
+These features can help a business examine how key performance indicators (KPIs) are tracking against business goals and objectives.

 Key elements of reporting include the following: